jakkes/Jakkes.WebSockets/README.md

 ## Usage

 Everything is in the namespace `Jakkes.WebSockets.Server`.
-The server class creates a `Connection`-object on connection through the `OnConnected`-event.
+The server class creates a `Connection`-object on connection through the `OnClientConnect`-event.
 However, using this object is not necessary, as can be seen in the examples.